jonathanchiong/street-level.github.io/_drafts/2016-08-04-why-reits-might-be-a-better-investment.md

 <img src="http://www.street-level.co/assets/REIT-vs-resi-table.png" width="700px"><br>

-We are interested on your thoughts about building up a strong dividend yielding REIT portfolio.
+We are interested in your thoughts about building up a strong dividend yielding REIT portfolio.
 Leave your comments below to discuss!